RomanRoscoe2027/RomanRoscoe2027.github.io/_pages/about.md

 Education
 ======
+  In highschool I attended the International Academy West, where I earned the prestigious IB diploma and focused on a STEM based curriculum.
+I went through rigorous IB standards, and achieved a 1420 on my SAT, and a 31 on my ACT.
+I graduated with a 4.1 GPA.
   As a Computer Science student at Michigant State, I my studies involve numerous classes to further my experience in computer science.
-These could include:
+These include:
   ------
   | Class   | Description |
   | ------- | ----------- |